tiny-company/tiny-company-main/it_architecture/it-architecture.md

 ## Description

-In order to deploy all services needed in this project "tiny company", an underlying architecture is required which is based on the project [kingdominion]().
+In order to deploy all services needed in this project "tiny company", an underlying architecture is required which is based on the project [draed/kingdominion]().

 ## Usage